Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Tucker - Memory Sub.md

 *Specifications*
 1. The memory shall have a width of a byte.
-2. The memory shall be able to communicate with the microcontroller though a serial protocol
+2. The memory shall be able to communicate with the microcontroller through a serial protocol.

 *Constraints*
 1. The memory subsystem must be able to store and transfer user settings, input, and output data.